4 things you have to do to prepare for digital transformation

 Focus on the right things

 In large program with many systems and modules, it’s easy to lose focus, while trying to build everything in parallel with multiple teams.
 After the number of systems and teams exceeds some threshold, communication becomes overwhelming.
-It’s hard to make decisions fast and consult with the right people.
-In our case, late design changes to cart flow affecting all processes were constantly disrupting our main delivery stream.
+It’s hard to make decisions fast and consult the right people.
+In our case, late design changes to cart flow affecting all processes and channels were constantly disrupting our main delivery stream.
 If we had focused only on those parts of design and integration which were 100% confirmed and stable, the overall development time could be shorter.
 This is where proper SOA architecture together with microservices can help isolating teams from some of design changes, while monolithic omnichannel commerce platforms by their very definition aggregate many backend services into larger customer-facing process.

 Do not think that you can do more by working in “parallel”.
 There are people whose time and attention simply cannot be divided further.
 Putting them on most important tasks first is critical, especially at the beginning of the program.
 It’s easy to think that just by putting more and more teams it’s possible to deliver something faster.
 Yet there are countless examples of projects where software took many years to deliver properly, even by companies that had seemingly unlimited budget.

-All of the above simply means that during roadmap planning, it is better to start with smaller number of focused teams and streams of work, in order to first let the organization learn and then ramp up more teams, as the learning curve includes also communication within the project.
+All of the above simply means that during roadmap planning, it is better to start with smaller number of focused teams and streams of work, in order to first let the organization learn delivery process and then ramp up more teams, as the learning curve includes also communication within the project.

 Build the right team early

 The success in a big, challenging program depends foremost on selecting the right people right at the beginning.
-The main reason is that costs of introducing new members to a complex and long ongoing project grows exponentially up to the point where overloaded team will protest introduction of new people as the effort won’t be worthwhile anymore.
+The main reason is that costs of introducing new members to a complex and long ongoing project grows exponentially up to the point where even overloaded team will protest introduction of new people as the onboarding effort won’t be worthwhile anymore.

-In some cases, we took much care to assign the most experienced people to difficult and risky areas.
+In our cases, we took much care to assign the most experienced people to difficult and risky areas.
 It pays off as more experienced team members are able to warn earlier about increasing complexity, hidden cost and technical debt.
 They are also more assertive when someone tries to “cut the corners” as managers under pressure will try to push for unprepared deployments or simplifications that are technically unsound.
-They will be able to defend and protest such attempts.
+They will be able to defend their position and protest such attempts.

-We also believe that well-organized teams sharing common culture of trust perform generally better than “hired guns” who might be excellent in their field, but have less motivation to support and collaborate with others.
+We also believe that well-organized teams sharing common culture of trust perform generally better than “hired guns” who might be excellent in their field, but could have less motivation to support and collaborate with others.

-Flexibility of our team members also turned out to be a major strength.
+Flexibility of team members also turned out to be a major strength.
 In complex projects, it is better to have people that are able and willing to switch their roles from designers, consultants or architects into trainers, or efficient defect analysts.

 What is most interesting, though, is that systems architecture also has impact on how teams operate and collaborate.
 Monolithic applications are much harder to divide into separate teams and vendors, as opposite to microservices-based, which by their very nature enable more flexibility in choosing and mixing teams, solutions, vendors and technologies.
 It is also much easier to use hired dedicated teams in parallel to internal ones.